malteseduck/sonar-xquery-plugin/README.md

 <dl>
     <dt>OrderByRange</dt>
     <dd>
-        (Range Evaulation in Order By Clause) Order bys or gt/lt checks on large numbers of documents might get better performance with a range index.
+        (Range Evaulation in Order By Clause)
+        Order bys or gt/lt checks on large numbers of documents might achieve better performance with a range index.
     </dd>
     <dt>ParseError</dt>
     <dd>
-        (Code Parsing Error) This is to catch parsing errors on projects.
+        (Code Parsing Error)
+        This is to catch parsing errors on projects.
         There may be a potential syntax error, or the parser just may not be able to process certain syntax.
-Technically this rule does not take part in the AST parsing.
     </dd>
-    <dt>XPathSubExpresssionsInPredicate</dt>
+    <dt>XPathSubExpressionsInPredicate</dt>
     <dd>
-        (Avoid XPath Sub-expressions in XPath)
+        (Avoid XPath Sub-expressions in XPath Predicates)
-        Predicates Watch expressions like '[foo/bar]' or '[foo[bar]]' because they can sometimes be bad for performance.
+        Watch out for expressions like '[foo/bar]' or '[foo[bar]]' because they can sometimes be bad for performance.
         If the result is static it can be bound to a variable.
     </dd>
 </dl>